-The Board of Directors East Texas Electric Cooperative, Inc. Nacogdoches, Texas
+The Board of Directors

+East Texas Electric Cooperative, Inc.

+Nacogdoches, Texas

-We have audited the accompanying financial statements of East Texas Electric Cooperative, Inc. (the "Cooperative") which comprise the balance sheets as of December 31, 2019 and 2018 and the related statements of revenue and expense, comprehensive income, patronage capital and other equities and cash flows for the year then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of East Texas Electric Cooperative, Inc. (the "Cooperative") which comprise the balance sheets as of December 31, 2020 and 2019 and the related statements of revenue and expense, comprehensive income, patronage capital and other equities and cash flows for the years then ended and the related notes to the financial statements.